 TO BUY ARTWORK

 Many of the paintings on this website are available for purchase.
-This page has random paintings that are still available (a work in progress), this page has the current exhibition at the Gympie Regional Gallery, the shop pages have cards, etchings and giclee prints.
+This page has random paintings that are still available (a work in progress), the shop pages have cards, etchings and giclee prints.
 Otherwise scroll through each painting project which will have indications about which are still available there, though this can change quickly.